 |Spruce Pine Batch for GlassBlowing||Batch||96|

 |Spectrum, Uroborus Glass||96|

 The typical COE for most glass blowing studios is 96.
 The raw material for the glassblowing furnace comes in the form of cullet, which is silica sand that is superheated with other chemicals or batch.
 We currently use Spruce Pine Batch as our raw material.
 Furnace workers are typically called “soft glass” glassblowers.

 The boro glassblowers are known as “hard glass” workers, and their pieces are made with glass that has a higher resistance to thermal shocking and breaking.

 Manufactured glass that comes from different plants may result in products with varying COEs.
-For example, bottles made at one plant might have one COE, but at another plant of the same manufacturer, the COE might be different.
+For example, bottles made at one plant might have one COE, but the COE might be different at another plant of the same manufacturer.

-So, if you want us to combine shards of your glass with ours, we will try it.
+So, if you want us to combine your glass shards with ours, we will try it.
 There will be a fee for the attempt, regardless of the outcome.
 We will do our best to be successful, but there are no guarantees.
-If it is successful and you want us to custom designs with your shards, we will estimate a price (again it will be a payment due regardless of the outcome).
+If it is successful and you want us to custom designs with your shards, we will estimate a price (again, it will be a payment due regardless of the outcome).
 There are no guarantees when you don’t know the COE.